Asakuracl/Projet3Git/README.md

 # bikeLocation
 site web to rent bikes

 actually learning js!
-First project, create an object oriented website
+First project, create an object oriented website.

+working on map.js
+need to get stations array and add them to a marker on the map.
+When you click to the marker, you have information to the fieldset.

 # Contribution
 want to help ?
 Just Pull Request.